 The study was conducted at Livestock farm complex, RPS college of veterinary sciences, Mahendergarh, Haryana.
 The study was conducted in three different seasons viz summer (May- June), post monsoon season (September-October) and winter (December- January).

-2.2 Experimental birds and managemental practices
+2.2 Experimental birds and management practices

 A total of 1020 day old chicks (Cobb-430) were procured from hatchery for every seasonal experiment and reared under same managemental practices till 35 days.
 The study was conducted during May, 2024 to January, 2025.
 The chicks were randomly divided into four replicates after arrival.
 The birds were reared under deep litter system.
-From day one chicks are provided with ad lib feed and water.
+From day one chicks are provided with ad libitum feed and water.
 All birds are fed with commercial feed formulated according to Bureau of Indian Standards (BIS), 2007.
-Chicks from day 1-10 were fed with pre starter ration (CP%-23, ME-3000 Kcal/Kg), from day 11-20 birds were fed with starter ration (CP%-22, ME-3100 Kcal/Kg), from day 21 to 35 birds were fed with finisher ration (CP%-20, ME-3200 Kcal/Kg).
-The birds were vaccinated against New castle disease(Lasota strain) on 7th day and Infectious bursal disease (IBD) on 14th day.
+Chicks from day 1-10 were fed with pre starter ration (CP%-23, ME-3000 Kcal/Kg), from day 11-20 birds were fed with starter ration (CP%-22, ME-3100 Kcal/Kg) and from day 21 to 35 birds were fed with finisher ration (CP%-20, ME-3200 Kcal/Kg).
+The birds were vaccinated against New castle disease (Lasota strain) on 7th day and Infectious bursal disease (IBD) on 14th day.

 2.3 Recording of growth traits